andrewtrandev/GitGrub-2-way-market-place/README.md

 - lunches can only belong to one user
 ```

 Lunches are the listings that a user can create that detail the meal that they are selling.
 The relations for lunches are needed so that we can define a lunch as having only been created and belonging to one user.
-Lunches also can have favorites associated with them, so no users could favorite a lunch or many could.
+Lunches also can have favorites associated with them, so a particular lunch could have no users having favorited it or many.

 <br>